 Value Stream Mapping - A technique used to analyze and design the flow of materials and information required to bring a product or service to a consumer.

 5S Workplace Organization - A series of activities designed to improve workplace organization and standardization.
 Standardization in the workplace simplifies everyday activities leading to time-saving improvements and waste reduction.

 Cellular Manufacturing - The arrangement of machines and stations in close proximity to enable flow for a single product or product group.

 Standard Work – Establishing agreed upon work procedures that represent the best sequence for each process within Takt Time while minimizing work in process.
 It enables a job to be completed by the best current method to meet customer demand without waste.

 Pull Systems - A system in which items are only made or withdrawn when there is demand from a downstream customer.
 A kanban is the signal that gives the instruction on what to do based on the downstream customer’s activities.

 Setup Reduction - A tool used to optimize setup in order to minimize the downtime involved in changing over a process to produce a different product in the most efficient manner.

 Total Productive Maintenance- A method used to keep equipment producing only good product, as fast as possible with no unplanned downtime.

-Kaizen Events – A continuous improvement process intended to be an extremely efficient way to quickly improve a process that involves soliciting buy-in from all parties related to the process.
+Kaizen Events – A continuous improvement process that is an extremely efficient way to quickly improve a process that involves buy-in from all parties related to the process.